evannt/evannt/README.md

 ### **`Software Engineer`**

 I'm a software engineer that solves real-world problems by building applications.
 All my personal projects are built from the ground up and designed to solve an issue that I expierenced in my day-to-day life.
-I am particually passionate about creating tools to help people learn or enhance their skills.
+I am particularly passionate about creating tools to help people learn or enhance their skills.

 ---